The World of Hyatt Credit Card is worth it due to its exceptional earning rate and generous sign-up bonus.

 The Capital One Venture Rewards Credit Card offers an unlimited 2 Miles per dollar on every purchase, every day.
 And all of the miles that you earn can be redeemed for flights, hotels and other travel expenses without restrictions or blackout dates.

 The rewards are simple.
 Book your reservations, then "erase" the purchases with rewards up to 90 days after your transaction posts to your credit card.
 Your miles can also be transferred to one of more than 10 airline and hotel transfer partners for even more value.

 Cardholders can skip the lines at airport security with up to $100 Global Entry or TSA Precheck application fee reimbursement.
-The following is available to new cardholders: Earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+The following is available to new cardholders: Enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.
 The Capital One Venture Rewards Credit Card requires an annual fee of $95.

 Chase Sapphire Preferred® Card

 The Chase Sapphire Preferred® Card is an excellent, flexible-point credit card since the rewards you earn fall within the Chase Ultimate Rewards®program.
 Cardholders get the chance to earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide.
 For a limited time, you'll also earn 2x points on up to $1,000 spent each month at grocery stores (ends April 30, 2021).